PantherPink698/Customer-churn-Analysis-SQL/README.md

-#  Customer Churn Analysis (SQL + Python + R)
+#  Customer Churn Analysis (SQL + Python)

 ##  Overview

-This project analyzes customer churn behavior using **MySQL, Python, and R** to identify key factors affecting retention and provide actionable business insights.
+This project analyzes customer churn behavior using **MySQL and Python** to identify key factors affecting retention and provide actionable business insights.

 The dataset consists of **9,798 customer records** with demographic, behavioral, and subscription-related features.